 PDF files and scanned documents are ubiquitous in today’s business environment.
-Often times, important business data is trapped inside these documents and extracting data from PDF is unfortunately more often than not a manual and tedious task.
-This task becomes even more daunting when we need to extract tables from PDFs or scanned images.
+Often times, important business data is trapped inside these documents, and extracting data from PDF is unfortunately more often than not a manual and tedious task.
+This task becomes even more daunting when we need to extract tables from PDF or scanned images.

 Luckily, different tools and software are available in the market to extract data from PDF tables.
 All these tools and software are different from each other and each has some advantages and disadvantages against the other.

-Tabula works great with native PDF files – meaning PDF files which contain “selectable” text data.
-It can be used on Windows, Mac or Linux, and its open source is available on GitHub as well.
-It also works in a simple manner – you choose your PDF file, define the table columns that you need to extract and download the extracted data as an excel file.
+Tabula works great with native PDF files – meaning PDF files that contain “selectable” text data.
+It can be used on Windows, Mac or Linux, and its open-source is available on GitHub as well.
+It also works in a simple manner – you choose your PDF file, define the table columns that you need to extract, and download the extracted data as an excel file.

-It is a robust software which is easy to use if you have a PDF file.
+It is a robust software that is easy to use if you have a PDF file.
 But it doesn’t come without any shortcomings.

 The biggest problem with Tabula is that the software lets you upload native PDF files only.
 It does not support Optical Character Recognition (OCR).
 Thus, if your tables are in a scanned document or an image, it won’t work.
 You would first need to convert the scanned document or image into a PDF and then use Tabula to extract its tables.